Muhamed-Elhosiny/Cybersecurity_Projects/1_Network_Monitoring_and _Analysis/README.md

 # Network Traffic Analysis Using Tcpdump and Wireshark

 ## Objective
-This project demonstrates my ability to capture and analyze network traffic using `tcpdump` for packet capture and Wireshark for detailed analysis.c
+This project demonstrates capturing and analyzing network traffic using `tcpdump` for packet capture and Wireshark for detailed analysis.c

 ## Workflow